 Security characteristics of software components.
-As mentioned above, we propose to use the Common Criteria as the basis of a security characterisation model for software components.
+Since a software component can be regarded as an IT product or system, it is natural to use the Common Criteria in assessing its security properties.
 The Common Criteria provide a framework for evaluating IT systems, and enumerate the specific security requirements for such systems.
 The security requirements are divided into two categories: security functional requirements and security assurance requirements.
 The security functional requirements describe the desired security behaviour or functions expected of an IT system to counter threats in the system's operating environment.
 These requirements are classified according to the security issues they address, and with varied levels of security strength.
 They include requirements in the following classes: security audit, communication, cryptographic support, user data protection, identification and authentication, security management, privacy, protection of system security functions (security meta-data), resource utilisation, system access, and trusted path/channels.